equinor/R_programming_101/03_02_R_nuts_and_bolts_workspace.md

 setwd(...)
 ```

-Managing objects in the workspace
+Managing objects in the local workspace
 ========================================================

+__How to view objects/ variables created in the local environment...__

 ```r
 #View all the objects in your local workspace
 ls()
 ```

+__How to remove objects/ variables created in the local environment...__

 ```r